-First light: Scientists regenerate the optic nerve, restore some components of visionMay 21st, 2012 in Medical research /
+First light: Scientists regenerate the optic nerve, restore some components of visionMay 21, 2012 in Medicine & Health / Medical research

 (Medical Xpress) -- Researchers have long tried to get the optic nerve to regenerate when injured, with some success, but no one has been able to demonstrate recovery of vision.
 A team at Boston Children’s Hospital reports a three-pronged intervention that not only got optic nerve fibers to grow the full length of the visual pathway (from retina to the visual areas of the brain), but also restored some basic elements of vision in live mice.